cmk/profunctor-optics/profunctor-optics/README.md

 [Hackage link](http://hackage.haskell.org/package/profunctor-optics)

-`profunctor-optics` is much indebted to prior work by: Ed Kmett, Russell O’Connor, Twan van Laarhoven, Phil Freeman, Oleg Grenrus, and many others.
+`profunctor-optics` is based on prior work by: Ed Kmett, Russell O’Connor, Twan van Laarhoven, Phil Freeman, Oleg Grenrus, and many others.
 Several papers and talks by Jeremy Gibbons, Matthew Pickering, Guillaume Boisseau, and Brendan Fong were also invaluable.

-The goal is to provide a semantically precise and performant implementation of profunctor optics, suitable for application development.
-The library is written in the open style of the `lens` library, and introduces no additional type classes.
+The goal here is to provide a semantically precise and performant implementation of profunctor optics, based on the `profunctors` package and suitable for application development.

 Why a profunctor optics library?
 Several reasons: